sodiq-code/mira/README.md

 ### Why stablecoin Transfers, not Aave Repay events?

-Aave V3 is not officially deployed on Ethereum Sepolia.
-MIRA instead underwrites against real Sepolia ERC-20 `Transfer` events from native USDC/USDT/DAI and a MIRA-deployed MockUSDC test token.
+MIRA underwrites against real Sepolia ERC-20 `Transfer` events from native USDC/USDT/DAI and a MIRA-deployed test ERC-20.

 The **cryptographic inclusion guarantee** is equivalent: both are real, attested Sepolia transactions that the BlockProver can verify.